nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    * `list` : Lists all Bookmarks.

-   * `add n/The Odyssey a/Homer p/1 1 1 g/Fantasy r/4 u/http://classics.mit.edu/Homer/odyssey.html t/Literature class readings` : Adds a bookmark for the book `The Odessey` to the Library.
+   * `add n/The Odyssey a/Homer p/1 1 1 g/Fantasy r/4 u/http://classics.mit.edu/Homer/odyssey.html t/Literature` : Adds a bookmark for the book `The Odessey` to the Library.

    * `delete 3` : Deletes the 3rd Bookmark shown in the current list.